DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/install.md

   in the cluster, including logs, metrics, and events
 - `baize-agent`: Core component of the Intelligent Engine module, responsible for scheduling, monitoring, Pytorch, Tensorflow, and other computing components
-- `nfs`: Storage service used for dataset preheating
+- Optional `nfs`: Storage service used for dataset preheating

 !!! danger